brian-j-smith/Mamba.jl/doc/tutorial.rst

 	## Sampling Scheme Assignment
 	setsamplers!(model, scheme1)

-Alternatively, a predefined scheme can be passed in to the ``MCMCModel`` constructor at the time of model implementation as the value to its ``samplers`` argument.
+Alternatively, a predefined scheme can be passed in to the ``Model`` constructor at the time of model implementation as the value to its ``samplers`` argument.

 The Model Expression Macro
 ^^^^^^^^^^^^^^^^^^^^^^^^^^